 Let me take you through the highlights of our stay…

 How long should you stay?
 Do you need a car?
-What are the must sees?
+What are the must-sees on the Isle of Pines?

 Three days did not give us enough time to explore the entire island.